 This is pretty much a given when you visit Osaka.
 Personally, I was way more impressed by the area around the castle rather than the castle itself.
 It’s surrounded by this amazing park and makes for a picturesque stroll especially if you happen to be here during Hanami (Sakura) or Momijigari (Autumn) season.

-I would recommend to enter from the South West corner of the park (closest station is Morinomiya on Chuo line) and walk through the park before finally getting to the castle.
+I would recommend entering the park from the South West corner – closest station is Morinomiya on Chuo line – and walk through the park before finally getting to the castle.
 The walk from this point would take about 20-30 minutes, so be sure to plan your time accordingly if you want to enter the castle.

 Dotonbori is the center of everything “Japan” in Osaka.
 You can find a 24-hour Donki (Japanese variety shop), Restaurants, Arcades with Gashapon machines, drug stores, vertical neon-light billboards and most importantly for me: Takoyaki!
 You can read more about takoyaki on the “what to eat” section below.

 3. See the anime town at Den-Den Town in Namba